- Future Students

 Megan Chatellier joined the faculty of EWU in the winter of 2011.
 She received her BA in biology from Pacific Lutheran University and her Doctor of Physical Therapy from Eastern Washington University.
 Prior to teaching at EWU, Megan worked in the clinical setting of acute care rehabilitating critically ill patients.

-Within the doctor of physical therapy curriculum at Eastern, she assists and teaches in the areas of cardiopulmonary, therapeutic exercise, applied neurology, educational aspects of PT and integumentary therapeutics.
-She also serves as a research advisor for student case reports during their clinical rotations.
+Within the doctor of physical therapy curriculum at Eastern, she teaches integumentary therapeutics, neuromuscular systems, and cardiopulmonary, She also serves as a research advisor for student case reports during their clinical rotations.

 Kimberly Cleary joined the faculty of EWU in the fall of 2006, after teaching at another DPT Program in the Northwest for several years.
 She earned her BA in cultural anthropology magna cum laude at the University of California at Santa Barbara, master of physical therapy at Chapman University in Orange, Calif., and PhD in social and administrative sciences at Idaho State University in Pocatello, Idaho.

-She teaches the screening for medical referral course, the adult neuromuscular systems management courses and the clinical research courses.
+She teaches the clinical anatomy course series, screening for medical referral, and the clinical research courses.
 She has practiced in several clinical areas, with particular interests in wellness, prevention and health promotion.
 She has published and presented her research findings on topics like quality of life, especially in older adults with and without disease, fall risk in community dwelling elderly and factors influencing patients' participation in exercise.
-She is a regional clinical director of the Special Olympics Healthy Athletes FUNfitness Program, which provides strength, flexibility and balance screening for people with intellectual disabilities across the lifespan.

 Professor Gersh has served as vice president of the Section on Clinical Electrophysiology of the American Physical Therapy Association (APTA), and is currently the Eastern Washington at-large director for the Physical Therapy Association of Washington.
 She also serves on the Electrotherapy Issues Special Interest Group and the Curriculum Guidelines Task Force for the Section on Clinical Electrophysiology.
 She has spoken extensively and provides clinical consultation on the topics of electrophysiology, electrotherapy, and pain management, and is the author of numerous articles on these subjects, as well as the editor of the text, Electrotherapy in Rehabilitation, published by F.A.
 Davis Company.